UBCBG-Curatorial-Team/UBCBG-Plant-Records-Manual/pages/subpages/appendices/github_pages.md

 >-- [UBC Library Research Commons](https://ubc-library-rc.github.io/intro-jekyll/) --- less in-depth guide but easier to digest when starting out<br>
 >-- [Official GitHub Pages Documentation](https://docs.github.com/en/pages)<br>
 >-- [GitHub Status](https://www.githubstatus.com/) --- allows for checking is GitHub services (like Pages) are experiencing outages

+---

+### A General Style Guide

+Each page starts with a title (a line starting with `#` that matches the page name).
+Headers for subsections use `###` at the start of the line.
+Anything below a header should be regular text, but bold text (text surrounded by two sets of two `*`--like`**text**`) can be used for emphasis or to start a paragraph as a sort of "header."

+**Italics** can be used well for emphasis *within* a paragraph, or as a note about an associated paragraph (see [here](/UBCBG-Plant-Records-Manual/github-pages/#:~:text=if%20you%20would%20like%20to%20hide%20a%20page%20from%20the%20navigation%20bar)).
+The formatting used for that note is `>*write your text here*`.

+**For bulleted lists**, this theme looks best (in my opinion) when using the format `>-- text`.
+This creates an en-dash-bulleted list that is also slightly indented with a vertical line.
+Each line (except for the last) must be followed by `<br>` (break) to make sure that the next item starts on a new line.

+**Callouts** are a feature of the Just the Docs theme.
+These allow for the highest level of emphasis that I have been using in the creation of this site.
+Configuration of *new* callout types is done in the `_config.yml` file (see [Just the Docs documentation](https://just-the-docs.com/docs/ui-components/callouts/)).

+{: .note}
+To make a callout like this, simply type `{: .note }` into one line (make sure the line above is empty), and then on the line below, type the text that you would like to display.
+Make sure there is an empty line below the text.
+This text is enclosed in a green box, but a warning callout (`{: .warning }`) would produce a red box.
+Feel free to configure more callout types!

+---

+**Linking to specific text on a given page** can be done by only slightly tweaking the address within the markdown link.
+A regular markdown link follows the format `[display text](address)` (e.g., `[Markdown Guide](https://www.markdownguide.org/)`).
+To refer to specific text on the linked page, add `#:~:text=` to the end of the link to the page, followed by the text you would like to link to.
+An example of this is `[example](/UBCBG-Plant-Records-Manual/github-pages/#:~:text=if%20you%20would)`.
+Click on this [example](/UBCBG-Plant-Records-Manual/github-pages/#:~:text=if%20you%20would) link to see it in action!

+{: .note }
+You may notice the `%20` present in the above example.
+This is the URL escape code for a space, since a space would interrupt the URL.
+Other characters and symbols, such as `/`, `&`, etc. all have [URL escape codes](https://docs.microfocus.com/OMi/10.62/Content/OMi/ExtGuide/ExtApps/URL_encoding.htm) that must be used instead of the symbol itself in a URL to function properly.